pranxxz/IT342_MediStream_G4_Rabe/README.md

 Consultation Service Layer: Built-in support for adding, updating, and fetching consultation records via a RESTful API.

 ## Technology Stack
-Frontend: React 18, TypeScript, and Tailwind CSS for a responsive web interface.
+Frontend: React 18, Javascript, and Tailwind CSS for a responsive web interface.

 Mobile: Kotlin and Jetpack Compose for a native Android application.